Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Future Directions

 \keypoint{a.~Hard OOD Detection} Hard OOD detection will become increasingly important in the future due to its high practicality and the challenging nature of the problem.
 Hard OOD detection utilizes the OSR benchmark setup, where some classes within a single dataset are designated as ID and others as OOD.
-In this field, not only small datasets such as ImageNet-10 and ImageNet-20~\cite{ming2022delving} but also datasets with a larger number of classes such as ImageNet-protocol~\cite{palechor2023protocol} have been proposed.
-Many existing studies, such as LoCoOp~\cite{miyai2023locoop} and LSN~\cite{nie2023out}, primarily use the common ImageNet OOD benchmark, so hard OOD detection has not yet been well studied.
+In this field, not only small datasets such as ImageNet-10 and ImageNet-20~\citep{ming2022delving} but also datasets with a larger number of classes such as ImageNet-protocol~\citep{palechor2023protocol} and ImageNet-X~\citep{noda2025benchmark} have been recently proposed.
+Many existing studies, such as LoCoOp~\citep{miyai2023locoop} and LSN~\citep{nie2023out}, primarily use the common ImageNet OOD benchmark, so hard OOD detection has not yet been well studied.
 This field will develop further in the future.

-\keypoint{b.~Post-hoc Methods} To propose post-hoc methods is important for the fundamental performance improvement of CLIP-based OOD detection.
-The methods of directly employing an ID classifier such as MCM~\cite{ming2022delving} are called post-hoc methods.
-Prior to CLIP, various approaches were proposed ~\cite{msp17iclr,odin18iclr,mahananobis18nips,energyood20nips,gram20icml,sun2021tone,dong2022neural,sun2022dice,sun2022knn,gram19nipsw}.
-However, CLIP-based post-hoc methods often underperform methods with additional OOD prompts, so they are not extensively researched in zero-shot OOD detection.
+\keypoint{b.~Post-hoc Methods} To propose post-hoc methods is important for the fundamental performance improvement of VLM-based OOD detection.
+The methods of directly employing an ID classifier such as MCM~\citep{ming2022delving} are called post-hoc methods.
+Prior to CLIP, various approaches were proposed ~\citep{msp17iclr,odin18iclr,mahananobis18nips,energyood20nips,gram20icml,sun2022dice,sun2022knn,gram19nipsw}.
+Nevertheless, VLM-based post-hoc methods often underperform methods with additional OOD prompts, so they are not extensively researched in zero-shot OOD detection.
 However, we should focus on the scalability of post-hoc methods.
-The post-hoc methods~\cite{ming2022delving, miyai2023zero} can be easily applied to many subsequent methods~\cite{miyai2023locoop, ming2022impact, nie2023out, li2024_negprompt}, bringing fundamental performance improvements.
-Furthermore, very recently, post-hoc methods specifically tailored for prompt learning methods have also emerged~\cite{jung2024enhancing}.
-Therefore, proposing post-hoc methods and demonstrating the improvements not only in zero-shot but also in subsequent few-shot settings~\cite{miyai2023locoop, ming2022impact} is crucial, even if they underperform methods using OOD prompts in the zero-shot setting.
+The post-hoc methods~\citep{ming2022delving, miyai2023zero} can be easily applied to many subsequent methods~\citep{miyai2023locoop, ming2022impact, nie2023out, li2024_negprompt}, bringing fundamental performance improvements even for the few-shot setting.
+Furthermore, recently, post-hoc methods specifically tailored for prompt learning methods have also emerged~\citep{jung2024enhancing}.
+Therefore, proposing post-hoc methods and demonstrating the improvements not only in zero-shot but also in subsequent few-shot settings~\citep{miyai2023locoop, ming2022impact} is crucial.
 This field should continue evolving, mirroring its growth before the advent of CLIP.